VSP: Glade Spring Town Square fire deemed suspicious

-The Virginia State Police Bureau of Criminal Investigation's Wytheville Field Office is encouraging anyone with information concerning a fire that occurred Jan.
-16, in the town of Glade Spring to contact 276-889-7660 or by email at questions@vsp.virginia.gov.
+Glade Spring Vice Mayor Steve White added, “It was a team effort.
+These guys got in it quick.”

-At 7:07 p.m., a 911 call was received about a fire at a commercial building in the 100 block of East Glade Street.
-The entire building was damaged by the fire, which is divided into commercial and residential space.
-No one was in the building at the time of the fire.
+A contract cleaning crew was on scene Tuesday afternoon.
+Stumbo said that, although the building suffered significant damage, including a collapsed roof, the structure can be rebuilt.

-The origin and cause of the fire remain under investigation, VSP said in a news release on Tuesday.
-At this stage of the investigation, the fire does appear to be suspicious in nature.
-The Glade Spring Police Department is assisting with the investigation.
+The Virginia State Police Bureau of Criminal Investigation's Wytheville Field Office is encouraging anyone with information concerning the fire to contact 276-889-7660 or by email at questions@vsp.virginia.gov.

 Post a comment as